alukosdev/ccsp/concepts/risk/risk-management.md

 3. Risk Response
 4. Risk Monitoring

+## Risk Identification

+While not contained as part of the NIST 800-30 model, risk identification is the process of determining risks that could potentially prevent the program, enterprise, or investment from achieving its objectives.
+It includes documenting and communicating the concern.

+Risk identification is the critical first step of the risk management process.

 ## Risk Framing

 Addresses how organizations describe the environment in which risk-based decisions are made.
 Refers to determine what risk and levels are to be evaluated.